droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 > [!info]+ **The Magic of the Shards**
 > A player who scrutinizes an amber shard with a *detect magic* spell discerns tinges of abjuration magic.
 A player who attempts to identify a shard with an *identify* spell learns that it was once a part of a larger framework meant to contain or imprison some entity or creature, and that it still retains some arcane link to the original container.

+> [!info]+ **Pathfinder 2e Mythic Rules**
+> As an option, I suggest running the War of Immortals mythic rules.
+As it's released on https://2e.aonprd.com, I'll share more details.
+Reach to me if you want more information on how to run it.
 # Stage One
 In this stage, the player is a mere possessor of the amber shard, likely unaware of the true power it offers.